 I seriously couldn’t make this fast enough for my kids to eat.
 I thought I made a big batch that will last me at least two days and they disappeared in one day!

-Perkedel kentang or known as Indonesian potato fritters are popular Indonesian side dish that is great to be eaten alone as snacks or serve with Soto Ayam.
+Perkedel is said to be an adaptation of the Danish frikadeller, which is a type of pan-fried meatballs.
+Indonesian perkedel has more potatoes than meat.
+Perkedel kentang or also known as bergedil or begedil in Singapore and Malaysia is a popular Indonesian side dish that is great to be eaten alone as snacks or serve with Soto Ayam.
 In my hometown, it is commonly seen served with soto ayam.
-Perkedel kentang is my brother’s all-time favorite, mine too.

 My mom has a wonderful perkedel kentang recipe.
-Usually there is only potato in perkedel kentang without any meat, but my mom’s recipe does and I love it.
-Sometimes she even put shrimp in there.
+Majority of perkedel sold by vendors usually only has potatoes without any ground meat, but my mom’s recipe include ground/minced meat and I love it.
+Sometimes she even put finely chopped shrimp in there.

 - 1 egg beaten

+- Cut the potato into about 1-inch piece.
 Deep fry the diced potato until cooked but not too brown or it will be hard to mash.
-Place them in a large mixing bowl and mashed with fork while still hot because it's easier to do so
+Place them in a large mixing bowl and mash with a fork while still warm because it's easier to do so

-Preheat a oil enough to deep-fry the perkedel.
-When the oil is hot enough, lower the heat to medium so the perkedel won't get burn outside but with pork still uncooked inside.
-Deep fry until golden brown, it shouldn't take long, about 1 minute on each side or so.
+- Preheat about 1-inch of cooking oil.
+When the oil is hot enough, lower the heat to medium.
+If you fry over high heat, the perkedel may break apart and also we want the meat to be cooked through inside.
+Deep fry until golden brown on one side, about 2-3 minutes and then flip over to the other side and fry until golden brown for another 2-3 minutes.
 Keep your eyes on them as they may brown faster if your perkedel is smaller in size.
 Place on absorbent paper towel and serve warm or room temperature on its own or with other dish